erenovic/erenovic.github.io/_posts/2025-10-07-recap-on-lora-without-regret.md

-Large language models keep getting bigger, yet most of the time we only need to specialize them to a narrow task: a compliance assistant, a creative writing sidekick, or a research helper.
-Full finetuning every weight in a 7B or 70B parameter model is expensive and awkward to deploy, which is why Low-Rank Adaptation (LoRA) has become such a popular alternative.
-LoRA proposes a simple
-idea: instead of touching the full weight matrices in the base model, learn a pair of tiny matrices whose product approximates the change we want.
+Large language models keep getting bigger, yet most of the time we only need to specialize them to a narrow task: a compliance assistant, a creative writing sidekick, or a research helper in a post-training stage.
+Full finetuning every weight in a 7B or 70B parameter model is expensive and awkward to deploy, which is why Low Rank Adaptation (LoRA) has become such a popular alternative.
+LoRA proposes a simple idea: instead of touching the full weight matrices in the base model, learn a pair of tiny matrices whose product approximates the change we want.
 The base weights stay frozen, the adapters are small enough to ship around in megabytes, and we get most of the accuracy of a full-blown finetune.

 This post is my distilled set of notes from Thinking Machines’ _LoRA without Regret_ write-up.
 Their experiments dig into when LoRA behaves like full